Ridout & Maybee

-Ridout & Maybee LLP is a Canadian intellectual property law firm with offices in Toronto, Ottawa, and Burlington.
-The firm has over 30 professionals, lawyers, and agents across all three offices and is one of Canada's longest operating IP firms.
+Ridout & Maybee LLP was a Canadian intellectual property law firm with offices in Toronto, Ottawa, and Burlington.
+The firm had over 30 professionals, lawyers, and agents across all three offices and was one of Canada's longest operating IP firms.
+The firm was acquired in 2023 by Canadian intellectual property firm Smart & Biggar, part of the IPH group of international intellectual property service firms.